microtrain/bootcamp/16-Ionic/04-IonicUsers/README.md

 ## Create a users page and wire it into navigation.

-1. Import the UserProvider (aka Service in Angular)
+1. Import the UserService (also Service in Angular)
 2. Declare users as an Array containing user objects
-3. Inject the UserProvider
+3. Inject the UserService
-4. Create a wrapper for the users provider
+4. Create a wrapper for the users service
 5. call the getUsers() wrapper

 ```sh